top of page

 Yes.
 Though we would prefer to spend time with your latest work, we do accept scripts that have been previously submitted to the National Playwrights Conference.
 We do ask, however, that the work has been significantly revised — which tends to mean that substantial changes to the story and its telling have been made since it was last shared with us.

-Do you accept adaptions?
+Do you accept adaptations and translations?

 Does my play need to be formatted in any specific way?